ghastlymirror/astro-yi/src/pages/now/now.md

 ### 🐦‍ Living

-Been doing some more excercise lately like Biking or Inline Skating
+Been doing some more exercise lately like Biking or Inline Skating